cpabooks/cpabooks-docs/docs/sales/invoicing/create-credit-note-from-sale-order.rst

-But, for you the biggest challenge is how to control the invoice or credit note based on the sale delivery or return of some products when inventory is not managed in Odoo.
+But, for you the biggest challenge is how to control the invoice or credit note based on the sale delivery or return of some products when inventory is not managed in CPAbooks.

-Let's see how to create an invoice or credit note based on the delivery or return when inventory application is not managed in Odoo.
+Let's see how to create an invoice or credit note based on the delivery or return when inventory application is not managed in CPAbooks.

 Video
 -----